Jan3385/VoxaEngine/docs/Chunks.md

 <img src="images/chunkmatrix-debug.png" alt="ChunkMatrix during debug rendering" title="Example of a ChunkMatrix holding multiple chunks" width="512">

 ChunkMatrix is a class built for managing and interacting with chunks in a simple way.
 It's one of the most important classes in the whole engine.
 It can be compared to a world or a level in other engines.
 To simplify working with individual voxels in the game, you should use `ChunkMatrix::VirtualGetAt` and `ChunkMatrix::VirtualSetAt` to interact with voxels individually.
-They are called *Virtual...* since they act like if you were accessing a 2D array that hosts all the voxels in the ChunkMatrix, even though it is not.
+They are called *Virtual* since they act like if you were accessing a 2D array that hosts all the voxels in the ChunkMatrix, even though it is not.
 They also have *_NoLoad* and *_NoDelete* variation, which are used for more fine-tuned control

 NoLoad means that it won't load any new chunks by itself.
 If a chunk at that location isn't loaded, you just get an empty pointer